exercism/j/docs/RESOURCES.md

 The [NuVoc](https://code.jsoftware.com/wiki/NuVoc) is the definitive J reference.
 It is a highly concise and information dense overview of the J primitives, which is perfect once you have found your bearings, but is hard to navigate at first.
-It's overwhelming to have the whole collection laid out out on one page and it's not always easy to know where to look.

-Nonetheless, I strongly recommend keeping it in mind and using it to quickly recall useful primitives like square/power `*:` or Matrix inverse/divide `%.` when writing your programs or reading other's.

 # Rosetta Code

 Many rosetta tasks have `J` solutions.
 It's a good resource to find J programs to study.
 [Here](https://rosettacode.org/wiki/Sudoku#J) is a sudoku solver by Roger Hui.